 The Company was party to a secured revolving funding facility with Citibank, N.A. (as amended, the "December 2011 Citibank Facility"), which allowed the Company to borrow up to \$250.0 million.
 The Company was permitted to borrow funds under the December 2011 Citibank Facility to finance qualifying senior commercial mortgage loans and A-Notes, subject to available collateral.
 Under the December 2011 Citibank Facility, the Company borrowed funds on a revolving basis in the form of individual loans.
 Each individual loan was secured by an underlying loan originated by the Company.
-Amounts outstanding under each individual loan accrued interest at a per annum rate equal to 30 day LIBOR plus a pricing margin of 2.25% to 2.75% (subject to a 0.50% LIBOR floor for one mortgage loan pledged on the December 2011 Citibank Facility.
+Amounts outstanding under each individual loan accrued interest at a per annum rate equal to 30 day LIBOR plus a pricing margin of 2.25% to 2.75% (subject to a 0.50% LIBOR floor for one mortgage loan pledged on the December 2011 Citibank Facility), based on the debt yield of the assets securing the December 2011 Citibank Facility.
 The final repayment date on which a payment of principal was contractually obligated to be made in respect of each mortgage loan pledged under the December 2011 Citibank Facility was the earlier of the latest date on which a payment of principal was contractually obligated to be made in respect of each mortgage loan pledged under the Citibank Facility or December 2, 2018.
 As of December 31, 2013, the outstanding balance on the December 2011 Citibank Facility was \$97.5 million.